Daca Dreamers: What is this immigration debate all about?

-Two out of three US adults back Daca, according to a recent survey.
+Two out of three US adults back Daca, according to surveys conducted last year.

 Democrats strongly support the programme, and are joined by moderate Republicans.

-But many of President Trump's right-wing supporters are infuriated by the suggestion that he could ultimately protect Daca recipients.
+But many of President Trump's right-wing supporters are against protecting Daca recipients.

-If the programme is dismantled, the so-called "Dreamers" would again become undocumented, losing their work permits, health insurance and in some states, their driver's licences.
+If the programme is dismantled, Dreamers would again become undocumented, losing their work permits, health insurance and in some states, their drivers' licences.